Bigessfour/BusBuddy-WPF/README.md

 ---

-**Status**: Active Development - Core modules implemented, additional features in progress.
-Fully modernized and compliant as of July 2025.
+**Status**: Active Development - Modern WPF application with core modules implemented.
+Additional Syncfusion WPF features and modules in progress.
+Fully modernized WPF architecture and compliant as of July 2025.